lmcnulty/aiid-risk-checklisting-design/user-process.md

 However, they are concerned about the risks involved.

 {{ Company }} wants to:
-- identify risks that they can mitigate them
+- identify risks so they can mitigate them
 - be able to show that they followed best practices

 Agnes wants to: